Mixed seafood ceviche

 • When ready to serve, add tomatoes, avocado, cilantro and 1/2 tsp salt.

-• Garnish with lime wedges.
+• Garnish with lime wedges and serve.

 Notes